 Join Justin Flett for an in-depth discussion in this video Camera alignment and rendering, part of Learning SOLIDWORKS Composer.

-If I change this to just a smooth rendering mode, now you can see those tangent edges have been removed.
-So, of course, you can run through a whole number of these rendering modes to see exactly what may best fit your specific needs.
+If I change this to just a smooth rendering mode,…now you can see those tangent edges have been removed.…

 - Composer terminology

 - Creating your first view and image output

 - Using the transform tools

 - Working with a Bill of Materials (BOM)

 6. Introduction to Simple Animations